-The district has established a plan for addressing child sexual abuse and other maltreatment of children which may be accessed at the administrative office.
 As a parent, it is important for you to be aware of warning signs that could indicate a child may have been or is being sexually abused.
 Sexual abuse in the Texas Family Code is defined as any sexual conduct harmful to a child's mental, emotional, or physical welfare as well as a failure to make a reasonable effort to prevent sexual conduct with a child.
 A person who compels or encourages a child to engage in sexual conduct commits abuse.
 It is illegal to make or possess child pornography or to display such material to a child.

 Anyone who suspects that a child has been or may be abused or neglected has a legal responsibility, under state law, for reporting the suspected abuse or neglect to law enforcement or to Child Protective Services (CPS).

-Possible physical warning signs of sexual abuse could be difficulty sitting or walking, pain in the genital areas, and claims of stomachaches and headaches.
-Behavioral indicators may include verbal references or pretend games of sexual activity between adults and children, fear of being alone with adults of a particular gender, or sexually suggestive behavior.
-Emotional warning signs to be aware of include withdrawal, depression, sleeping and eating disorders, and problems in school.
+Possible physical warning signs of sexual abuse could be:

+- difficulty sitting or walking:

+- pain in the genital areas:

+- claims of stomachaches and headaches:

+- verbal references or pretend games of sexual activity between adults and children:

+- fear of being alone with adults of a particular gender:

+- sexually suggestive behavior:

+- withdrawal:

+- depression"

+- sleeping and eating disorders: and

+- problems in school.